fidelity/spock/README.md

 * Updated main API interface for better top-level imports (backwards compatible): `ConfigArgBuilder`->`SpockBuilder`
 * Added stubs to the underlying decorator that should help with type hinting in VSCode (pylance/pyright)

-#### December 14, 2021
-* Refactored the backend to better handle nested dependencies (and for clarity)
-* Refactored the docs to use Docusaurus

-#### August 17, 2021
-* Added hyper-parameter tuning backend support for Ax via Service API
 </details>

 ## Original Implementation